WitnessAngel/witness-angel-cryptolib/docs/shared_secret.rst

 ----------------------

-	Documentation about the functions which permit to use the Shamir's algorithm which permits to share a secret key into different shares.
+	Documentation about the functions which permit to use the Shamir's algorithm to share a secret key into different shares.

 ____